Electoral history of Wilfrid Laurier: 1891 Federal Election: Richmond—Wolfe

-1896 Federal Election: Quebec East
+1896 Federal Election: Quebec East and Saskatchewan (Provisional District)

 In the 1896 general election, Laurier stood in two constituencies, as was permitted at that time: Quebec East and Saskatchewan (Provisional District), North-West Territories.
-He won both ridings and chose to represent Quebec East in Parliament.

-1896 Federal Election: Saskatchewan (Provisional District)

-In the 1896 general election, Laurier stood in two constituencies, as was permitted at that time: Saskatchewan (Provisional District), North-West Territories, and Quebec East, Quebec.
 He won both ridings and chose to represent Quebec East in Parliament.

 1896 Federal Ministerial By-Election: Quebec East

 At this time, newly appointed Cabinet ministers had to stand for re-election.
 It was customary for the other party not to field a candidate.

 1900 Federal Election: Quebec East

 1904 Federal Election: Quebec East

 In the 1904 general election, Laurier stood in two constituencies, as was permitted at that time: Quebec East and Wright, both in Quebec.
 He won both ridings and chose to represent Quebec East in Parliament.

 1904 Federal Election: Wright

 In the 1904 general election, Laurier stood in two constituencies, as was permitted at that time: Wright and Quebec East, both in Quebec.
 He won both ridings and chose to represent Quebec East in Parliament.